tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 ## Initial Steps

-If you would like to build a sample project of your own and follow along, here&#8217;s the steps you will need to perform first:
+If you would like to build a sample project of your own and follow along, here's the steps you will need to perform first:

 <ol style="margin-left:3em; line-height: 1.4em">
   <li>